dianatataru/ancestryinference_workflow/README.md

 #remove duplicates with picard

 ```

-## 2. Read Counting or Variant Calling
+## 2. Joint filtering of genomes

 Identify reads that do not map uniquely to parental genome and exclude them using ```ngsutils```.

+## 3. Read Counting or Variant Calling

 Variant calling with bcftools, then reads matching each parental allele at ancestry informative sites are counted from a samtools mpileup file for each hybrid individual.

-## 3. Thinning to one AIM per read across individuals
+## 4. Thinning to one AIM per read across individuals

 Counts for each parental allele at ancestry informative sites are subsampled to thin to one ancestry informative site per read if multiple sites occur within one read.
 This thinning is performed jointly across individuals such that the same site is retained for all individuals in the dataset.

-## 4. AncestryHMM
+## 5. AncestryHMM

 Requires ```armadillo```.